Which Health Care Strategy Has The Edge Among Democrats And Swing Voters?

 The one thing we know about health care in the 2020 Democratic presidential primary race is that it's a top issue for voters.

 The latest Tracking Poll from the Kaiser Family Foundation in late November found 24% of Democrats and Democratic-leaning independents said they want to hear the candidates discuss health care.
-That's twice the total for the next top issue, climate change; and four times the total for immigration, the No. 3 issue.
+That's twice the total for the next top issue, climate change, and four times the total for immigration, the No. 3 issue.

-The big question, though, is whether that interest will reward a candidate who backs a sweeping, "Medicare for All"-type plan, or, instead, a more modest plan like a public option, in which a person can voluntarily join a government health insurance plan, if they choose to.
+The big question, though, is whether that interest will reward a candidate who backs a sweeping "Medicare for All"-type plan, or, instead, a more modest plan like a public option, in which a person can voluntarily join a government health insurance plan if they choose to.

 Polling doesn't make that clear.
 On the one hand, Democrats and Democratic-leaning respondents in the KFF poll say when it comes to health care, the candidate they trust most is Sen. Bernie Sanders of Vermont (who has been pushing a Medicare for All plan since at least 1993).